Meet our team:

 What’s your favourite memory or most memorable moment in rural, regional and remote Australia?

-I hate to admit it but I’m a little obsessed with country music and have visited the Nashville Country Music Hall of fame in 2019.
-I’m very grateful to have toured music areas of the USA such as New Orleans and Memphis.
+I’m very grateful to have toured popular musical regions of the USA such as New Orleans and Memphis.
 If I’m not listening the country music hits, you’ll find me at the beach watching the sunrise and sunsets.

 What’s your professional background?